amygorgon/didtyronzil/docs/implementation/models.md

   x: string;
   y: string;
   kid?: string;
-  d?: string; // Only used by a private key
+  d?: string;   //Only used by the private key
 }
 ```